-On July 9, 2002, the Department of Commerce (“Department”) published the preliminary results and partial rescission in part of the administrative review of the antidumping duty order on certain stainless steel butt-weld pipe fittings from Taiwan.
+On July 9, 2002, the Department of Commerce (“Department”) published the Start Printed Page 78418preliminary results and partial rescission in part of the administrative review of the antidumping duty order on certain stainless steel butt-weld pipe fittings from Taiwan.
 This review covers one manufacturer/exporter of the subject merchandise.
 The period of review (“POR”) is June 1, 2000 through May 31, 2001.

 We gave interested parties an opportunity to comment on the preliminary results.
 Based upon our analysis of the comments received, we have made changes in the margin calculation.
 Therefore, the final results differ from the preliminary results of this review.
 The final weight-averaged dumping margin is listed below in the section titled “Final Results of the Review.”

 FOR FURTHER INFORMATION CONTACT:

 Lilit Astvatsatrian or James Doyle, Enforcement Group III, Office 9, Import Administration, International Trade Administration, U.S. Department of Commerce, 1401 Constitution Avenue, N.W., Washington, D.C.
 20230, telephone 202-482-6412 or 202-482-0159, respectively, fax 202-482-0865.End Further Info End Preamble Start Supplemental Information

 Unless otherwise indicated, all citations to the Tariff Act of 1930 (“Act”) are references to the provisions effective January 1, 1995, the effective date of the amendments made to the Act by the Uruguay Round Agreements Act (“URAA”).
 In addition, unless otherwise indicated, all citations to the Department's regulations are to the regulations at 19 CFR Part 351 (2001).